Currency: To Hedge or Not to HedgeFeb. 28, 2023

 The viewpoints expressed by the Portfolio Manager represents their assessment of the markets at the time of publication.
 Those views are subject to change without notice at any time without any kind of notice.
 The information provided herein does not constitute a solicitation of an offer to buy, or an offer to sell securities nor should the information be relied upon as investment advice.
 Past performance is no guarantee of future results.
 This communication is intended for informational purposes only.

-The BMO ETFs or securities referred to herein are not sponsored, endorsed or promoted by MSCI Inc. (“MSCI”), and MSCI bears no liability with respect to any such BMO ETFs or securities or any index on which such BMO ETFs or securities are based.
-The prospectus of the BMO ETFs contains a more detailed description of the limited relationship MSCI has with BMO Asset Management Inc. and any related BMO ETFs.
+The ETF referred to herein is not sponsored, endorsed, or promoted by MSCI and MSCI bears no liability with respect to the ETF or any index on which such ETF is based.
+The ETF’s prospectus contains a more detailed description of the limited relationship MSCI has with the Manager and any related ETF.